-A Google search turned up a boggling number of recipe variations (prepared in a punch bowl; with addition of simple syrup or rum; with more or less cranberry juice; etc.), but I turned to the ever-reliable Dale DeGroff for a simple, well-balanced formula:
+A Google search turned up a boggling number of recipe variations — prepared in a punch bowl; with simple syrup or rum; with more or less cranberry juice — but I turned to the ever-reliable Dale DeGroff for a simple, well-balanced formula.

 2 ounces cranberry juice

-4 ounces (approx. measure: enough to top up glass) champagne, prosecco, cava, or other dry, sparkling white wine
+4 ounces (approximate measure: enough to top up glass) Champagne, prosecco, cava, or other dry, sparkling white wine

 1/2 ounce orange liqueur (DeGroff suggests Cointreau, but I tried the less sweet, rum-based liqueur, Clement Creole Shrubb, and found it worked quite nicely.)